SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 because that data contains mutable state, but it doesn't protect against unsafe access from more than one piece of code at a time.
-For example,
+The examples above use only some very simple value types for data that's passed between concurrency domains, which are always safe to share.
+A type that can be shared from one concurrency domain to another is known as a :newTerm:`sendable` type.
+For example, it can be passed as an argument when calling an actor method or be returned as the result of a task.
+In contrast,
+some types aren't safe to pass across concurrency domains.
-a class that contains mutable properties and doesn't serialize access to those properties can produce data races when instances of that class are passed between different tasks.
+A class that contains mutable properties and doesn't serialize access to those properties can produce data races when instances of that class are passed between different tasks.
-In contrast, a :newTerm:`sendable` type is one that can be shared from one concurrency domain to another --- for example, it can be passed as an argument when calling an actor method or be returned as the result of a task.

 ..
 XXX either define or replace "data race" in the paragraph above